rudaottaviani/GettingCleaningDataProject/README.md

 ```

 * X Data are collected merging with *bind_rows* the test and train Data Sets.
 Using the optional
-parameter **colClasses** of *read.table* and passing to it the **cc** column of the **ft** Data Frame, in a single operation and reducing the memory usage, the script load only the required columns for the project: *mean* and *std* Data.
+parameter **colClasses** of *read.table* and passing the **cc** column of the **ft** Data Frame to it, in a single operation and reducing the memory usage, the script only loads the required columns for the project: *mean* and *std* Data.
-The parameter col.names, using the **fn** column of **ft** Data Frame, is used to assign correct variable names to the
-XData Data Frame.
+Using the **fn** column of **ft** Data Frame, the parameter col.names is used to assign correct variable names to the XData Data Frame.

 ```R
         DataX <- lapply(xFiles, read.table, colClasses = ft$cc, col.names = ft$fn ) %>%
                 bind_rows()
 ```

-* Y train and test data are merged together and, using a *left_join* operator, are joined with the Activity Data Frame to decode the activity labels.
-Finally the activity code is exluded from the resulted Data Frame
+* Y train and test data are merged together and, using a *left_join* operator, they are joined with the Activity Data Frame to decode the activity labels.
+Eventually the activity code is exluded from the resulted Data Frame

 ```R
         DataY <- lapply(yFiles, read.table) %>%